entr0-pi/pki-certificates/docs/TEST_PLAN.md

 - [ ] Revocation Idempotency: double-revoke returns correct status.
 - [ ] PKCS#12 Bundle Generation: encrypted `.p12` bundle and password file exist for eligible certificates.

-Run `pytest tests/ -v` to verify these before manual testing.
+Run `pytest tests/ -v` and confirm the relevant tests are not skipped in your deployment environment before treating any of the items above as covered.

 ---